venturemark/apiserver/doc/oauth.md

 In our case this may be the [webclient] or any other client talking to the `apiserver`.
-Authenticating requests works by providing a valid JWT in the `authentication` header of the gRPC request using the `bearer` scheme.
+Authenticating requests works by providing a valid JWT in the `authorization` header of the gRPC request using the `bearer` scheme.

 ```
 {
-    "authentication": "bearer <header.payload.signature>"
+    "authorization": "bearer <header.payload.signature>"
 }
 ```